The Grasping Of Qi, A Lifeforce In Winter

 Why We Fear

 A dark alley late at night; a public speaking engagement; the ending of a relationship—all of these events fill us with feelings of dread and apprehension.
 Fear is a healthy and necessary human emotion that has gotten modern humans and our ancient ancestors through some trying times.
-But fear that keeps you living in a constant state of panic about what COULD or MIGHT happen is not healthy.
+But the fear that keeps you living in a constant state of panic about what COULD or MIGHT happen is not healthy.

 One of the partner organs of the kidneys in TCM is the bladder, a pairing that is also acknowledged in Western medicine.
 When someone is recounting a story of being extremely frightened, they may say, “I was so scared I thought I would wet my pants!”
 This could be attributed to the fight or flight response of the adrenal glands when your brain signals your nervous system that your life is in danger.
 The adrenals, small triangular organs that sit atop your kidneys, are responsible for that adrenaline surge when your brain signals your body to kick into action.